ImageMagick v6 Examples --

 new_size=$(($image_w+$width*2))x$(($image_h+$width*2))

-# IM options to read a 'randomly rolled' versions for the edge pieces
+# IM options to read a 'randomly rolled' version for the edge pieces

 lft="( $top -roll +$(($RANDOM % $length))+0 -transpose )"